 The thing is, there's no magic age or target bank account balance that says it's absolutely time to buy a home.
 It's a big decision and a very personal one.
 So, take the time to figure out if owning a home fits into your long-term plan and your current lifestyle.

 Then there's the investment angle.
 Sure, a home is a place to live, but a house is also a financial investment.
 Before you dive in, you need to evaluate the market, both nationally and locally, and figure out if buying right now makes sense for you financially.

-We'll walk you through it: Here's what to consider when you can't get buying a home off your mind.
+First-time homebuying tip: Here's what to consider when you can't get buying a home off your mind.

 You've given it some thought and you're ready to become a homeowner!
 Until now you probably didn't have to give much thought to your bigger financial picture.
 You could afford your rent, your debt payments, and you had money left over to go out and have fun.
 But now that you're looking to buy a house, you need to review every aspect of your financial life, from your credit, to your savings, to your debts.

 Your finances will play a major role in what type of loan you qualify for, how much you're able to borrow, and what mortgage interest rate your lender will offer you.

 Your deep dive into your financial health shouldn't end when you buy your home either.
 Stay on top of your finances so you can make improvements, know when to refinance, and have an emergency fund for those unexpected repairs.

 First-time homebuying tip: Here's our guide on getting your finances in order so you can afford your dream home.

 Searching for mortgage loans isn't particularly exciting for most people.
 It seems easier to just automatically go with the standard 30-year, fixed rate mortgage.
 But taking the time to figure out your options is incredibly important--especially for a first-time buyer.
 There can be a lot of jargon and a lot of unknowns, but finding the right loan for your financial situation is incredibly important.